hamlet-io/docs/docs/in-depth/contribute/structure/engine/logging.md

 The hamlet.io documentation is currently under significant re-development.
 Existing content is a placeholder and will be updated very soon.
 :::

-* Hamlet has the following log levels which will add additional context to output at engine runtime
+* hamlet has the following log levels which will add additional context to output at engine runtime
 * Logging output is determined by the environment variable `GENERATION_LOG_LEVEL`
 * Default logging level is set to “fatal”